-To ensure that Mitsubishi Electric programmable controllers maintain the EMC and Low Voltage Directives or other regulations when incorporated into other machinery or equipment, certain measures may be necessary.
+To ensure that Mitsubishi Electric programmable controllers maintain EMC and Low Voltage Directives when incorporated into other machinery or equipment, certain measures may be necessary.
 Please refer to one of the following manuals.

-- · User's manual for the CPU module or head module used - Safety Guidelines (This manual is included with the CPU module, base unit, or head module.)
+- User's manual for the CPU module or head module used - Safety Guidelines (This manual is included with the CPU module, base unit, or head module.)

-Certification marks on the side of the programmable controller indicate compliance with the relevant regulations.
+The CE mark on the side of the programmable controller indicates compliance with EMC and Low Voltage Directives.